Natural remedies for insomnia to help you get a good nights sleep

 Visulisation – visualise or imagine you are relaxed and calm, letting your stresses melt away.

 Regular exercise improves the quality of sleep ( not before bedtime though )

 Relaxing past times:

 Puzzles/games, coloring, drawing, painting, crafts, anything that you find relaxes and helps you unwind.

 A nice warm soak in the bath an hour or so before bed.
-You can add lavender essential oil, camomile oil or salts ( himalayan, magnesium and epson ) These salts contain magnesium which can be absorbed through the skin, boosting your magnesium intake.
+You can add lavender essential oil, chamomile oil or salts ( Himalayan, magnesium and Epson ) These salts contain magnesium which can be absorbed through the skin, boosting your magnesium intake.

 Cut down on caffeine, sugar, nicotine and alcohol in the evening as these are stimulants and can cause or make insomnia worse.

-Screens – close your screens down at least an hour or two before bed time, computers, laptops, ipads/tablets phones.
+Screens – close your screens down at least an hour or two before bed time, computers, laptops, I pads/tablets and phones.